fboukezzoula/SwarmMSKit/README.md

 For the NanoServer VHD reference, we will use the latest and official Microsoft Nanoserver VHD : https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2016

-(you have to SignIn, accept the Microsoft licence ...)
+(you have to SignIn, accept the Microsoft licence and download the VHD file ...)

-We prepare a 'ready to use' Nanoserver VHD for the SwarmMSKit : mount/unmount/djoin with dism tool for injecting the latest KB/Hotfixs, binaries (curl, docker, swarm, consul, vault, etc...), install the Windows features (containers, compute Hyper-V, IIS, etc...)
+But I have already prepared a 'ready to use' Nanoserver VHD for the SwarmMSKit : mount/unmount/djoin with dism tool for injecting the latest KB/Hotfixs, binaries (curl, docker, swarm, consul, vault, etc...), install the Windows features (containers, compute Hyper-V, IIS, etc...).
+You have only to download this file.

-######This VHD reference is up to date, the below Powershell script has already been performed on it :
+######This prepared VHD reference is up to date, the below Powershell script has already been performed on it :
 	$ci = New-CimInstance -Namespace root/Microsoft/Windows/WindowsUpdate -ClassName MSFT_WUOperationsSession
 	Invoke-CimMethod -InputObject $ci -MethodName ApplyApplicableUpdates
 	Restart-Computer; exit